International Business Careers: Options and Job Titles

 - Public Affairs Officer

-International Banking and Finance: Global investment banks are always recruiting top talent – the leading firms are Goldman Sachs, JP Morgan Chase, Barclays, Bank of America Corporation, Morgan Stanley, and Deutsche Bank.
+Global investment banks are always recruiting top talent.
+The leading firms include Goldman Sachs, JP Morgan Chase, Barclays, Bank of America Corporation, Morgan Stanley, and Deutsche Bank.

 - Account Executive